-Course Description:: In 2020-21, our elementary students will delve into the GOD, WHAT'S YOUR NAME?
+ADDITIONAL Course Information: In 2020-21, our elementary students will delve into the GOD, WHAT'S YOUR NAME?
 Discover for Yourself curriculum from Precept Ministries.
-This foundational study of the names of God recorded for us in Scripture encourages students to know God intimately as their Creator, as God Most High, the God who sees, Almighty God, All-sufficient One, our Lord, the I AM, Jehovah and the many aspects of that beautiful name - our Healer, our Righteousness, our Peace, our Provider, our Shepherd, our Sanctification, our Banner, our ever-present God, the LORD of Hosts and our Jealous God.
+This foundational study of the names of God recorded for us in Scripture encourages students to know God intimately.
 This study will strengthen your child's understanding of God's character and true nature and deepen their faith in the Word of God which will never pass away.
 In the summer of 2021, students will study, LORD, TEACH ME TO PRAY Discover for Yourself curriculum from Precept Ministries.
 This study will teach your student what it really means to have an abiding relationship with their Savior and God.

 INDUCTIVE BIBLE STUDY

-for our 7th-12th grade students and women of any age
+for our 7th-12th grade students, college students and women of any age

 ... but grow in the grace and knowledge of our Lord and Savior Jesus Christ, to Him be the glory, both now and to the day of eternity.
 AMEN 2 Peter 3:9